 You might decide to take your car out for a drive one day and noticed something way off.
 The handling feels a little heavy, perhaps you hear an odd rubbery sound coming from the bottom of your car.
 But even if you do not experience any issues you might still need to get your tyres replaced.
+Car Tyres often don’t give you too much warning of when they are run down and needing a replacement, so it’s best to know the signs before it’s too late – so you can avoid a tyre burst.
 Because of this, I am going to share 5 signs that your tyres are worn.

 Lack of Tread Depth